openvinotoolkit/openvino/docs/IE_PLUGIN_DG/Plugin.md

 - `deviceId` - particular device ID to work with.
 Applicable if a plugin supports more than one `Template` device.
 In this case, some plugin methods, like `SetConfig`, `QueryNetwork`, and `LoadNetwork`, must support the CONFIG_KEY(KEY_DEVICE_ID) parameter.
 - `perfCounts` - boolean value to identify whether to collect performance counters during [Inference Request](@ref infer_request) execution.
+- `_streamsExecutorConfig` - configuration of `InferenceEngine::IStreamsExecutor` to handle settings of multi-threaded context.

 ### Engine Constructor